MotiaDev/motia-examples/examples/rag-docling-weaviate-agent/README.md

 ## How it Works

-1. **Document Processing**: The system processes the PDF using Docling and HybridChunker to split it into chunks
+1. **Document Processing**: The system processes documents using Docling (for PDF, MD, HTML) and custom text processor (for TXT) with HybridChunker to split them into chunks
 1. **Vector Storage**: Text chunks are embedded using OpenAI embeddings and stored in Weaviate or ChromaDB
 1. **Query Processing**: User queries are processed using RAG:
    - Query is embedded and similar chunks are retrieved from the vector database